[ main ]

 .mevector.push_back(ev); self

-Again, this sequence should get called in either $MAIN
+Again, this sequence should get called in either $EVENT

 .
 When that code block finishes running (for the current record), mrgsolve